 One of the key differences between part-timers and casuals is leave entitlements.

-To be eligible for sick leave, bereavement leave and family violence leave, Dahanayake says workers must either complete six months’ continuous service with their employer, or work a certain pattern of hours in the preceding six months (at least an average of 10 hours a week, and at least one hour each week or at least 40 hours each month).
+To be eligible for sick leave, bereavement leave and family violence leave, Kimpton says workers must either complete six months’ continuous service with their employer, or work a certain pattern of hours in the preceding six months (at least an average of 10 hours a week, and at least one hour each week or at least 40 hours each month).

-“Part-timers will typically become eligible for these leave types after being employed for six months,” says Dahanayake.
-“But casuals, whose employment is not continuous, will only be eligible if they work the qualifying pattern of hours.”
+“Part-timer workers will typically become eligible for these types of leave after being employed for six months,” says Kimpton.

-“Casual and part-time employees have the same rights of access to the New Zealand personal grievance and employment disputes regime as full-time employees,” says Dahanayake.
+“Casual and part-time employees have the same rights of access to the New Zealand personal grievance and employment disputes regime as full-time employees,” says Kimpton.
 “If a part-time or casual employee feels they have been unjustifiably dismissed, they could raise a personal grievance with their employer.”

-Dahanayake adds that employers will usually try to resolve grievances informally.
+Kimpton adds that employers will usually try to resolve grievances informally.
 But if this doesn’t work, either the employee or the employer could apply for mediation through the Ministry of Business, Innovation and Employment.

 “If mediation is also unsuccessful, the employee could bring a claim for unjustified dismissal before the Employment Relations Authority.”